 The HR community has identified three types of internal mobility: vertical, horizontal and functional.
 Yet, there’s a common thread that runs through all three types.
 And that commonality is change.

-The change could be drastic, like a total career change, or a new challenge for the employee.
+The change could be drastic, like a total career change or a new challenge for the employee.
 Or more traditional — an upward move to advance their current career path.
-It can also be a temporary functional change, driven by business needs.
+It can also be a temporary functional change driven by business needs.

-In the end, it’s all about change, and the employee’s appetite for managing, and hopefully thriving, under those new conditions.
+Ultimately, it’s all about change, and the employee’s appetite for managing, and hopefully thriving, under those new conditions.